 Genre: Historical Fiction, Mystery

 First published: January 14th 2020

 Publisher: St. Martin’s Press

 “I stared at the signature a while longer, wondering how a life that had started with so much promise could now be shrouded in such mystery.”

-*** A copy of this book was kindly provided to me by Anne Cater and the publisher in exchange for an honest review.
+*** A copy of this book was kindly provided to me by Netgalley and St. Martin’s Press in exchange for an honest review.
 Thank you! ***